Norman Kings

 smaller denominations held by peasants, bore the rightful monarch’s

-consider this, these cut halves represent a miniscule fraction of all struck
+When you consider this, these cut halves represent a miniscule fraction

-coinage and then whatever that miniscule percentage was, it was immediately
+of all struck coinage and then whatever that miniscule percentage was, it was

 extraordinarily high grade example.